correac/GalaxyEvolution/README.md

 # Analysis of Galaxy Evolution

-GalaxyEvolution is a python package that calculates the evolution in stellar mass of galaxies embedded in dark matter haloes of given mass M200 at redshift z.
+GalaxyEvolution is a python package that calculates the evolution in stellar mass of galaxies embedded in dark matter haloes of mass M200 at redshift z.
 For the halo assembly history I recommend the use of the commah package (Correa et al. 2015c).

 # Installing

-To get started using the package you need to set up a python virtual environment.
+To get started set up a python virtual environment.
 The steps are as follows:

 Clone GalaxyEvolution